frisk0zisan/mysite/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

 Masaki Sakata is a master’s student at [Tohoku University](https://www.is.tohoku.ac.jp/).
-He is a member of [Tohoku NLP Laboratory](https://www.nlp.ecei.tohoku.ac.jp/), and he studies Natural Language Processing.
-His research interests include Question Answering and Named entity recognition.
-Other interests include design and gaming.
-If you have any questions, please feel free to contact me through my email icon.

-Masaki Sakata is a master’s student at [Tohoku University](https://www.is.tohoku.ac.jp/).
 He is a member of [Tohoku NLP Laboratory](https://www.nlp.ecei.tohoku.ac.jp/) and is studying Natural Language Processing.